-- 3. Of particular concern are the job prospects for those most directly affected by the war -demobilized soldiers, internally displaced persons, war widows, and returning refugees.
+3. Of particular concern are the job prospects for the people most directly affected by the war -demobilized soldiers, internally displaced persons, war widows, and returning refugees.
 About 425,000 soldiers have been or are being demobilized (245,000 in the Federation and 180,000 in Republika Srpska), many of them with lower than average educational and professional qualifications that are unsuited to the changing economic environment.
-More than 13,000 people, most of them former soldiers, have permanent physical disabilities from war injuries (including 5,000 people who lost limbs), which prevent them from resuming their former occupations.
-If not given appropriate assistance, many demobilized soldiers could end up among the long-term structurally unemployed requiring long-term income support. - 4.
-People displaced during the war and unable to return to their homes and previous jobs face particular difficulties reintegrating into the labor market, as do the widows of soldiers killed during the war.
-Unexpectedly made heads of households, these women are forced to find employment to support their families and yet they often lack appropriate qualifications to do so. - 5.
-The return and reinsertion into the labor market of refugees also represents a major challenge that needs to be addressed with a measure of sensitivity.
-Over one million refugees, representing a potentially significant proportion of the labor force, still reside outside of Bosnia and Herzegovina.
-Many of those who left the country to escape the effects of war possess important skills that are needed for the immediate reconstruction process as well as for longer-term economic development.
+More than 13,000 people, most of them former soldiers, have permanent physical disabilities from war injuries (including 5,000 people who lost limbs) that prevent them from resuming their former occupations.
+Without appropriate assistance, many demobilized soldiers could end up among the long-term structurally unemployed requiring long-term income support.

+4. People displaced during the war and unable to return to their homes and previous jobs face particular difficulties reintegrating with the labor market, as do the widows of soldiers killed during the war.
+Unexpectedly made heads of households, these women are forced to find employment to support their families yet often lack appropriate qualifications to do so.

+5. The return and reinsertion into the labor market of refugees also represents a major challenge that needs to be addressed with sensitivity.
+More than one million refugees, representing a potentially significant portion of the labor force, still reside outside Bosnia and Herzegovina.
+Many of those who left the country to escape the war possess important skills that are needed for the immediate reconstruction process as well as for longer-term economic development.
 There is, however, a national consensus that those who fled during the war should not be given preferential treatment for employment to encourage their return.
 The issue takes on added delicacy in light of the country's 50 to 60 percent unemployment rate.
-A further complication is that half the refugees who fled abroad are from areas in which they would now be a minority if they were to return.
-Nevertheless, employment opportunities are a vital component of the preconditions necessary to encourage refugees to return.
+A further complication is that half the refugees who fled abroad are from areas in which they would be a minority if they were to return.
+Nevertheless, employment opportunities are a vital component of the preconditions needed to encourage refugees to return.

-6. Overall, there is no doubt that unemployment is an overwhelming economic and social problem for Bosnia and Herzegovina.
+6. There is no doubt that unemployment is an overwhelming economic and social problem for Bosnia and Herzegovina.
 Continued lack of employment opportunities could undermine economic and social reintegration and contribute to a resurgence of social tensions.
-However, investment in the reconstruction and recovery program alone will not ensure sustained growth in employment and earnings.
+But investment in the reconstruction and recovery program alone will not ensure sustained growth in employment and earnings.
 Cross-country evidence clearly indicates that economic growth alone is not sufficient to create employment.
 The structure of the labor market is fundamental to employment growth.
-Thus there is a need for active measures to ensure that the labor force is suitably skilled to meet the demands of the labor market and that labor policies and institutions are in place to ensure labor force mobility.
+Thus there is a need for active measures to ensure that the labor force is suitably skilled to meet the demands of the labor market and that labor policies and institutions are designed to ensure labor force mobility.